24 INCH FRONT SUSPENSION BIKES

 Woom OFF AIR 5

-Same great frame and spec as the OFF 5, this bike includes an 80 mm RST air fork with rebound control.
+Same great frame and spec as the OFF 5, this bike includes the new and amazing 80 mm RST First air fork with rebound control.
 Amazing compound 2.35 in Schwalbe tires let you dump tire pressure out on the trail for a little bit of extra squish.
 Fantastic geometry (69 HA), 130 mm cranks, awesome pedals, great 9 spd 11-34T drive train and hydraulic disc brakes.
 Everything you want in a hardtail MTB.
 OUR FULL REVIEW HERE

 Forth 24 X1